Job Opportunities in India – The Top Career Paths

 Outsourcing

-A cheap labor force and quality service makes India a prime supplier for outsourcing services, which is why a huge part of new jobs being opened is related to this particular employment sector.
+A cheap labor force and quality service make India a prime supplier for outsourcing services, which is why a huge part of new jobs being opened is related to this particular employment sector.

 Information Technology

-Software developer jobs, as well as job-related to robotics, are also quite on high demand and, in conjunction with the booming BPO industry, this trend will not likely slow down.
+Software developer jobs, as well as job-related to robotics, are also quite in high demand and, in conjunction with the booming BPO industry, this trend will not likely slow down.

 Construction